Guide

 3. Leadership Skills

-Leadership skills are important not only for managers.
-Every employee can benefit from developing these skills as they foster the ability to take responsibility and inspire others.
-Skill management programs should therefore include training and mentoring programs to develop leadership skills.
+Leadership skills are not only important for leaders.
+Every employee can benefit from developing these skills, as they foster the ability to take responsibility and inspire others.
+Skill management programs should therefore also include training and mentoring programs for developing leadership skills.

 The Role of Corporate Culture in Skill Management